Skip to main content

 North Carolina Septic Tank Regulations

-15A NCAC Subchapter 18E (effective October 2021), Tables XIV and XV capacity rules, effluent filter requirement, and the NCDHHS On-Site Wastewater Protection Branch framework.
+15A NCAC Subchapter 18E (effective October 2021) includes rules for tank capacity in Tables XIV and XV, requires an effluent filter, and follows the NCDHHS On-Site Wastewater Protection Branch guidelines.

 The Governing Framework (Post-October 2021 Rewrite)